 There must be at least one shareholder (can be a corporate body or an individual).
 You need to provide personal identification details, contact information (phone number and email address) and the address of each shareholder's residence.

 A private company has a maximum number of shareholders limited to 50.
-An Exempt Private Company (EPC) is a private company which has at most 20 shareholders and none of the shareholders is a corporation.
 100% foreign ownership is allowed.

 Capital Share Information

 Share capital refers to the amount of money that shareholders have committed to the company.
 Share capital can be issued with or without full payment from shareholders.

 You must indicate the amount of issued capital.
 The minimum issued share capital is $1 when you incorporate a company.
 However, there is no minimum paid-up capital requirement.
 The minimum paid up share capital is typically $1 in any currency comprising at least one share.
 “Paid up capital” refers to the amount shareholders have paid to the company for their shares.

 For example, a company issues 100,000 shares at $1 each to its shareholders.
 This brings the issued share capital to $100,000.
 If the shareholders have only paid up 50% of their shareholding, the paid up capital will be $50,000 and the unpaid share capital will be $50,000.
 If the shareholders pay the remainder 50% of their shareholding, then the company’s paid up capital will become $100,000 and the unpaid share capital will be $0.